NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ### Uploading Data Files

 Experimental data files like BAM and FASTQ can be uploaded directly to the API using the `files` endpoint, by specifying the UUID of the corresponding `data_file` entity.
-Uploading files may be more efficiently performed using the [GDC Data Transfer Tool](/Data_Transfer_Tool/Users_Guide/Getting_Started.md).
+Binary upload mode must be used if available.
+Uploading large files may be more efficiently performed using the [GDC Data Transfer Tool](/Data_Transfer_Tool/Users_Guide/Getting_Started.md).

 	export token=ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTO

-	curl --request PUT --header "X-Auth-Token: $token" https://gdc-api.nci.nih.gov/v0/submission/TCGA/ALCH/files/6d45f2a0-8161-42e3-97e6-e058ac18f3f3 -d@data.fastq
+	curl --header "X-Auth-Token: $token" --output needed_to_show_progress_bar.log --request PUT --data-binary @GDC-INTERNAL-000084-S1-Q1-RG1.fastq.zip https://gdc-api.nci.nih.gov/v0/submission/GDC/INTERNAL/files/c414a205-376e-4993-af48-2a4689eb433e && rm needed_to_show_progress_bar.log

+	# "&& rm needed_to_show_progress_bar.log" at the end of the command above
+	# removes the temporary file required to show upload progress bar.
+This
+	# will not work on Windows platforms.
+Windows users must remove this
+	# string and can delete the file manually.

 #### Upload Manifest